DhruvManchanda03/Swiggy-Clone/README.md

 <h1>Swiggy Clone</h1>

-A responsive Swiggy clone built using HTML and CSS.
-This project replicates the visual design of Swiggy, with links redirecting to the original Swiggy website.
+<p>A responsive Swiggy clone built using HTML and CSS.
+This project replicates the visual design of Swiggy, with links redirecting to the original Swiggy website.</p>

 ## Features
 - **Fully Responsive**: Adapts seamlessly to different screen sizes.